alanng10/class-lang/Docue/Article/Single/a.md

 Single has type checking, name checking and count checking.

+Single has Type.
+Type is ClassType, IntType orn StructType.

 Single memory management is manual memory management.
 Single NewOperate and ShareOperate have memory allocation.
 The memory allocation does not have auto delete.